Punjabi Chole Recipe

 Close the lid of the cooker.

-Remove the cooker from heat and let the pressure release naturally for 15 minutes.
+Remove the cooker from the heat and let the pressure release naturally for 15 minutes.

 Release the remaining pressure manually and open the lid of the cooker.

-Slightly mash the chole using the back of a ladle for a super creamy texture of the curry.
+Slightly mash the chole using the back of a ladle to achieve a creamy texture in the curry.

 Check for salt and add more if needed.

-If the chole are not tangy enough, then add a teaspoon or two of tamarind paste, dry mango powder (amchur powder), or lime juice and mix well.
+If the chole is not tangy enough, add a teaspoon or two of tamarind paste, dry mango powder (amchur powder), or lime juice.

 In An Instant Pot